UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 - **Empty:** is an empty object the camera is parented to.

->**Try It Out**
+.. topic:: **Try It Out**

->
->In order to illustrate it better, you can see the working system demonstrated in the book file: \Book\Chapter7\4\_navigation\_system\camera\_navigation.blend.
+   In order to illustrate it better, you can see the working system demonstrated in the book file: \Book\Chapter7\4\_navigation\_system\camera\_navigation.blend.
->To switch modes press 1, 2, or 3.
+   To switch modes press 1, 2, or 3.
 This will change the mode to orbit, walk, and fly, respectively.
 To navigate, you can use the mouse and the keys WASD.

 3D World Elements
 +++++++++++++++++